kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/jove/README.md

 ## Some of OCLC's notes for this stanza

-JoVE requires the following database stanza in config.txt :
+JoVE requires SSL Configuration and the following database stanza in config.txt :

 Note: This resource was formerly titled Journal of Visual Experiments (JoVE).
 If you have this resource, please update to the new name.